 The orchestra has always been available to perform fundraisers for various charities and art institutes, such as St. Ignatius Catholic Church, St. Williams Catholic Church, Sacred Hearts Women’s Clinic, Diabetes Association of Austin, Laguna Gloria Art Museum, and the Umlauf Sculpture Gardens Museum.
 Nash was named Ambassador of Goodwill in 1975 by Governor Dolph Briscoe for his charitable contributions to the state.
 In 1994, he received a letter of appreciation from then Vice-President Al Gore for all of his charitable work and community service.

 Nash Hernandez has received, posthumously, many awards and recognition from both the City of Austin and the State of Texas for his services to the Austin community.
 Nash was inducted into the Austin Music Hall of Fame in 1999 and seven years later, Festival Beach Road, near his home, was renamed Nash Hernandez Sr. Road through the actions of the Austin City Council, Austin Latino Music Association (ALMA), and city councilman, Raul Alvarez.
 He was also recognized by ALMA as an “Idolo Del Barrio,”or Idol of the Neighborhood.
 In 2008, Nash was one of the first ten honorees of the Long Center Walk of Honor with a plaque of his image.
 Later that same year, a statue of Nash was dedicated on the north bank of Lady Bird Lake.
+Recently, a second street located in the Mueller Neighborhood was named after Nash as Hernandez Street.
+It intersects with Vaughan Street, named for another iconic Texas Legend, Stevie Ray Vaughan.
 The band continues under the direction of his youngest son, Ruben Hernandez, who began playing drums in the orchestra at the age of 11.
 Ruben continues the community service of the orchestra and has been recognized by the Texas State Senate for his continuing support of the Austin community.
 In 2012, Ruben was also recognized by ALMA as an “Idolo Del Barrio.”